Installing Dundas BI on Linux

 See the Dundas BI - System Requirements for your version of Dundas BI for supported version details.

-Docker container images are also provided for deploying Dundas BI on other distributions.
+Docker container images are also provided for deploying Dundas BI on other distributions or versions.

-There are certain known limitations when using Dundas BI on Linux.
+There are certain known limitations when running on Linux, including Docker and Kubernetes:

 Unsupported data sources:

-- UNC path when using file data providers, such as CSV/flat files, Excel, XML (URLs are supported)
+• UNC path when using file data providers, such as CSV/flat files, Excel, XML (URLs and uploading are supported)

 2. Install the deployment wizard

-To start installing Dundas BI, first download the installer file from Dundas and save it locally on the server.
+To start installing Dundas BI directly on Linux, first download the installer file to your server from Dundas.

-Use the .deb file for Ubuntu, or the .rpm file for RHEL.
+Use the .deb file for Ubuntu or Debian, or the .rpm file for RHEL.

-On Ubuntu, go to the folder where the .deb installer is saved and run the following command:
+On Ubuntu or Debian, go to the folder where the .deb installer is saved and run the following command:

 sudo dpkg -i [Installer file name].deb